renecotyfanboy/CADET/README.md

 # *Cavity Detection Tool* (CADET)

-[CADET](https://tomasplsek.github.io/CADET/) is a machine learning pipeline trained for identifying surface brightness depressions (so-called *X-ray cavities*) on noisy *Chandra* images of elliptical galaxies.
-The pipeline consists of a convolutional neural network trained for producing pixel-wise cavity predictions, which are afterwards decomposed into individual cavities using a DBSCAN clustering algorithm.
+[CADET](https://tomasplsek.github.io/CADET/) is a machine learning pipeline trained for identification of surface brightness depressions (so-called *X-ray cavities*) on noisy *Chandra* images of elliptical galaxies.
+The pipeline consists of a convolutional neural network trained for producing pixel-wise cavity predictions and a DBSCAN clustering algorithm, which decomposes the predictions into individual cavities.

-The pipeline was developed as a part of my [Diploma thesis](https://is.muni.cz/th/x68od/?lang=en) ([pdf](pdfs/diploma_thesis.pdf)) to improve the automation and accuracy of the detection and size-estimation of X-ray cavities.
+The pipeline was developed as a part of my [Diploma thesis](https://is.muni.cz/th/x68od/?lang=en) ([pdf](pdfs/diploma_thesis.pdf)) in order to improve the automation and accuracy of X-ray cavity detection and size-estimation.
 The architecture of the convolutional network consists of 5 convolutional blocks, each resembling an inception layer, and it's development was inspired by [Fort et al. 2017](https://ui.adsabs.harvard.edu/abs/2017arXiv171200523F/abstract) and [Secká 2019](https://is.muni.cz/th/rnxoz/?lang=en;fakulta=1411).
-The utilized clustering algorithm is the *Sklearn* implementation of the Density-Based Spatial Clustering of Applications with Noise (DBSCAN, [Ester et al. 1996](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.121.9220)).
+While the utilized clustering algorithm is the *Sklearn* implementation of the Density-Based Spatial Clustering of Applications with Noise (DBSCAN, [Ester et al. 1996](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.121.9220)).

 ![Architecture](figures/architecture.png)